tlswg/snip/draft-ietf-tls-snip.md

 incompatible handshakes introduces new opportunities for downgrade attack.
 For instance, it is not possible to negotiate the use of HTTP/2 based on an attempt to connect using HTTP/3.
 The former relies on TCP, whereas the latter uses UDP.
-These protocols are therefore mutually incompatible.
+These protocols are therefore mutually incompatible and ALPN cannot be used to securely select between the two.

 This document defines an extension to TLS that allows clients to discover when servers support alternative protocols that are incompatible with the currently-selected TLS version.
 This might be used to avoid downgrade attack caused by interference in protocol discovery mechanisms.

+Downgrade protection for incompatible protocols only works for services provided by the same logical server (see {{ls}}).
+Consequently, the protection only applies to servers that operate from the same IP address and port number from the perspective of the client.

 This extension is motivated by the addition of new mechanisms, such as
 {{?SVCB=I-D.ietf-dnsop-svcb-httpssvc}}.
 SVCB enables the discovery of servers